zenstreamz/AIOStreams/README.md

 This addon can be deployed as a [Hugging Face](https://huggingface.co/) space.

+> [!IMPORTANT]
+> Hugging Face may have begun blocking deployments of this addon which cause it to get stuck on building.

 > [!WARNING]
 > Hugging Face is centered around AI and as this addon is not related to AI, they may take it down.